alicak/functional-programming/resources.md

-# Functional programming -- sources
+# Functional programming -- resources

 ## Youtube
 - [Functional programming design patterns by Scott Wlaschin](https://www.youtube.com/watch?v=E8I19uA-wGY) -- highly recommended, if you only want to spend an hour on the topic, watch this